cschweig2/galactic-age/README.md

-# Title of Project
+# Galactic Age Calculator

-#### What this project is, Last Updated 11.06.2020
+#### Code Review, Last Updated 11.13.2020

 #### **By Chelsea Becker**

 ## Description

-_This application will do something.
-I will explain that something here._
+_This application will determine a user's age based on a planet's solar years._

 ## Setup/Installation Requirements
 ### View Online
-1. _Open the webpage at https://cschweig2.github.io/insert-project-name._
+1. _Open the webpage at https://cschweig2.github.io/galactic-age._
 2. _Do x, y, and z to navigate application._

 ### View locally (on computer)
-1. _Open web browser and go to https://github.com/cschweig2/insert-project-name_
+1. _Open web browser and go to https://github.com/cschweig2/galactic-age._
 2. _After clicking the green "code" button, you can copy the URL for the repository._
 3. _Open a terminal window, such as Command Prompt or Git Bash._<br>
   3a. _Type in this command: "git clone", followed by the URL you just copied.
-The full command should look like this: "git clone https://github.com/cschweig2/insert-project-name.git"._
+The full command should look like this: "git clone https://github.com/cschweig2/galactic-age"._
 4. _You may view the website displaying the application by clicking the index.html file or view the code on your favorite text editor, such as Visual Studio Code._

 ## Known Bugs